SimonLammer/MiniLinux/setup.md

 It comes in two flavours of which i preffer the full version that comes with built in tools like git, ssh and many more.

 ### ssh
-The full version of cmder comes with ssh, therefore have not felt the need to install it seperately.
+The full version of cmder comes with ssh, therefore I have not felt the need to install it seperately.

 ## Create the virtual machine
 The VM is the core of MiniLinux as it is what really executes the linux command line applications.